Higher Education & Careers

 The pace of change in education and employment reinforces the need to equip the next generation with the right skills and personal qualities, as well as qualifications, to thrive in the world beyond school.
 Young people have so many opportunities but they will experience many changes in their adult lives and need to be empowered to make informed and wise decisions; Career Management skills are key to this.

 Bishop's Stortford College is committed to achieving the Quality in Careers Standard, awarded by Investors in Careers.
-The Quality in Careers Standard is a national quality assurance award for a school's carers, work related education and information, advice and guidance programme.
+The Quality in Careers Standard is a national quality assurance award for a school's careers, work related education and information, advice and guidance programme.
 The accreditation criteria incorporates the eight Gatsby Benchmarks, and fully complies with the DfES latest statutory guidance on careers guidance.

 - Higher Education & Careers staff – who encourage pupils to discuss their ideas, action plans, or queries at any time, and as often as they need to, as well as ensuring comprehensive information about all aspects of Careers, Higher Education, taster courses and work experience opportunities is available.